timsamoff/Sentinel/00-project-discovery.md

 ### Part 2 — Ask the user directly

-- **What do you want this project called?** A repo or folder name is often not what someone actually wants used in generated docs and checklists — ask for the display name rather than defaulting to the folder name.
+- **What do you want this project called?** If Part 1 found a declared name (a manifest field, a README title), propose that as the default and just confirm it rather than asking from a blank slate — "Found `X` as the declared name — use that, or would you prefer something else?"
+A repo or folder name on its own is often not what someone actually wants used in generated docs and checklists, so if nothing was found and only a folder/repo name is available, don't default to it silently — ask.
 - If the design-token-file guess or the recurring-unit-of-work inference from Part 1 is genuinely ambiguous (more than one plausible candidate, or nothing found), confirm with the user rather than picking one silently.
 - If surface enumeration is ambiguous (unclear whether two folders are genuinely separate surfaces or one surface split across directories), confirm rather than guessing.